This year, we're all about self-care!

 What you might not know is that a key part of having silky smooth hair is our conditioning routine.
-There are lots of simple tips and tricks to make sure our hair is our crowning glory this year, and lots of mistakes that can hinder it.
+There are lots of simple tips and tricks to make sure our hair is our crowning glory, and lots of mistakes that can hinder it.
 These nuggets of wisdom will ensure you have a great hair day, every day!

 Using too much conditioner

 This is an absolute disaster for hair!
 While it might seem like more conditioner equals more hydration, often, you’re just oversaturating your hair, making it greasy, difficult to dry and heavy.
 The excess product weighs your hair down, leaving no room for volume or shine.
 You’ll be left with dull and limp locks so make sure to only apply as much as you need.

 Your conditioner needs time to sink in.
 Think about it: When you put on your moisturiser in the morning, you don’t immediately wash it all off, do you?
 It needs time to sink into the skin in the same way that conditioner needs time to hydrate your hair’s length.
 Allowing 5-7 minutes ensure that it really gets in there and then you can wash away the excess.